MileHacker Logo

 Regional Variations

 While general Swahili cuisine is common across Tanzania, northern Tanzania, around Arusha and Moshi, shows effects from highland farming communities and Maasai pastoralists.
-Nyama Choma (grilled meat) is very popular here, often with ugali or kachumbari (fresh tomato and onion salad).
+Nyama Choma (grilled meat) is extremely popular here, often with ugali or kachumbari (fresh tomato and onion salad).
 Abundant fresh produce from Mount Meru and Kilimanjaro slopes always mean fresh fruits and vegetables.

 Nyama Choma Central